-In view of your verdict that Defendant Terry boll is guilty of the offense alleged in the Indictment, you must now render a special verdict concerning whether the defendant must forfeit certain property which the government claims is subject to forfeiture to the United States pursuant to 18 U.S.C. § 2253 because such property was used or intended to be used in the possession of child pornography.
+In view of your verdict that the defendant William Robert Joseph Reed is guilty of the offense[s] alleged in the Superseding Indictment, you must now render a special verdict concerning whether the defendant must forfeit certain property which the government claims is subject to forfeiture to the United States pursuant to 18 U.S.C. § 2253 because such property was used or intended to be used in the [list the crime(s) for which convicted].

-Under federal law, any person who is convicted of possession of child pornography shall forfeit to the United States "any property, real or personal, used or intended to be used to commit or to promote the commission of such offense or any property traceable to such property."
+Under federal law, any person who is convicted of [list the crime(s) for which convicted] shall forfeit to the United States "any property, real or personal, used or intended to be used to commit or to promote the commission of such offense or any property traceable to such property."